Kalima-Entertainment/Fallout_Strategy/README.md

 ## Boost
 Upgrade your buildings to give differents boosts to your faction.
 Every building will gain a different boost depending of the level of the upgrade.
-* Base - Increase resource limit and Gatherer resource limit
+* Base - Increase resource limit and Gatherer resource limit.
-* Barrack - Damage and Speed to all the units
+* Barrack - Damage and Speed to all the units.
+If you upgrade one barrack, the both of them will.
-* Laboratory - Add health to units and decrease creation time
+* Laboratory - Add health to units and decrease creation time.

 ## Special ability/unit
 Obtain an extra help in the laboratory of your faction that would make your journey easier.
-*Radar- Reveal the location of your enemies
+* Radar- Reveal the location of your enemies
-*Mr. Handy- Great robot with a big amount of life and damage, that will lend you a hand in the fight.
+* Mr. Handy- Great robot with a big amount of life and damage, that will lend you a hand in the fight.

 ## Quests
-Complete the quests at the beginning of the game to receive a Mr. Handy totally free.
+Complete the quests at the beginning of the game to receive a Mr. Handy totally for free.

 ### Debug
 In debug mode you will be able to see the path the player follows and how it does so.